deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

         trainLabels.initialize(new NumberedFileInputSplit(labelsDirTrain.getAbsolutePath() + "/%d.csv", 0, 449));
 ```

-## Ingesting Image Data to feed to a pre-trained model
+## Ingesting image data to feed to a pre-trained model

-NativeImageLoader allows the reading of an image and conversion to an INDArray.
-Note when importing images you will need to size and scale them in the same manner as they where sized, scaled and normalized when the network was trained.
+`NativeImageLoader` allows the reading of an image and conversion to an INDArray.
+Note that when importing images, you will need to size and scale them in the same manner as they were sized, scaled and normalized when the network was trained.

 ### Diagram of Single Image Path